We have left the glitz, glamour, and opulence of Dubai, and spent the night flying via Kenya to Uganda.

 That day we decided we wanted to come back and visit them again.

-Headache forgotten, we finally left so enthused and already in love with the children of Uganda.
+We finally left so enthused and already in love with the children of Uganda.

-We knew we were here to give love and care, and we wanted to come back and see them again, and make their day brighter.
+We knew we were here to give love and care, and we wanted to come back and see them again and make their day brighter.

 So we talked and thought it would be great to share cookies with the kids next time, and Explorason wanted to play more with them too.
-Our friend Kimberly from ITFM came up with the idea of bringing back cookies in pre-sealed 2 packs, and juice for the kids.
+Our friend Kimberly from ITFM came up with the idea of bringing back cookies in pre-sealed 2 packs and juice for the kids.

 Two weeks later we were back.